Johnson County Amateur Radio Club

 Treasurer: Ted Jackson W4TVJ

-Trustees: Norm Dickens NO4RM, Jack McElyea N4JEM, James Reece KJ4BKR, Ivan Sluder K4IVN, John Sutherland KJ4HB
+Trustees: Jack McElyea N4JEM, James Reece KJ4BKR, Ivan Sluder K4IVN, John Sutherland KJ4HB

 JCARC By-Laws